kbase/sample_service_validator_config/docs/build-and-deploy.md

 #### Preparation Steps

-The workflow first takes care of boilerplate operations, like cloning the repo and preparing some environment variables.
+The workflow first takes care of boilerplate operations, like cloning the repo.

 #### Validation and Build Steps